Information for Providing Foster Care as Massachusetts Manages COVID-19

 Kid’s Net Helpline 800-486-3730

-Through April 3, 2020, the Kid’s Net Helpline will be available to foster parents 24 hours a day.
-The Helpline will be staffed by social workers experienced in foster care who can provide information and support and help resolve non-emergency issues.
+The Kid’s Net Helpline remains available to foster parents.
+During business hours, a voicemail box is monitored and calls returned promptly.
+When DCF offices are closed, the Helpline is staffed by social workers experienced in foster care who can provide information and support and help resolve non-emergency issues.

 Kid’s Net Directors and Family Resource Liaisons (FRLs) are available in every community as a source of support and to connect you with information and resources.